PDP #5: Shape Up Method

-Vi: "When we did have Agile and were practicing it, none of us felt that it was our natural inclinations.
-We were feeling better when we were working together, as closely as possible, which Shape Up allows us for.
-With Agile and product manager in place, we felt like we had that one person to manage every of the work that we were doing, and how it was done, which kinda muddied the waters for us.
-And we like the idea of working closely together, especially the designers and developers".
+Vi: “When we did have Agile and were practicing it, none of us felt that it was our natural inclinations.
+We felt better when we were working together, as closely as possible, which Shape Up allows us.
+With Agile and product manager in place, we felt like we had that one person to manage every of the work we were doing and how it was done, which kind of muddied the waters.
+And we like the idea of working closely together, especially the designers and developers”.

 6:06 – What does a pitch in Shape Up look like?